edreamleo/make-stub-files/README.md

 This is the readme file for `make_stub_files.py`.
 This file explains what the script does, how it works and why it is important.
 After a brief overview, a step-by-step section will get you started.
-Full source code for the script is in its [github repository] (https://github.com/edreamleo/make-stub-files).
+Full source code for the script is in its [github repository](https://github.com/edreamleo/make-stub-files).
 This script is in the public domain.

 ### Overview

 This script makes a stub (.pyi) file in the **output directory** for each **source file** listed on the command line (wildcard file names are supported).
 This script never creates directories automatically, nor does it overwrite stub files unless the --overwrite command-line option is in effect.

-GvR says,
-> We actually do have a [stub generator](https://github.com/JukkaL/mypy/blob/master/mypy/stubgen.py)
-> as part of mypy now (it has a few options) but yours has the advantage of
-> providing a way to tune the generated signatures...This allows for a nice
-> iterative way of developing stubs.
+GvR says, "We actually do have a [stub generator](https://github.com/JukkaL/mypy/blob/master/mypy/stubgen.py) as part of mypy now (it has a few options) but yours has the advantage of providing a way to tune the generated signatures...This allows for a nice iterative way of developing stubs."

 The script does no type inference.
 Instead, the user supplies **patterns** in a configuration file.
 The script matches these patterns to:

 1. The names of arguments in functions and methods and

 2. The text of **return expressions**.
 Return expressions are the actual text of whatever follows the "return" keyword.
 The script removes all comments in return expressions and converts all strings to "str".
 This **preprocessing** greatly simplifies pattern matching.

 As a first example, given the method: